 The Apple vs Android debate has hit the banks, as BNZ rolls out Android Pay with Krunch and Colenso BBDO in the wake of ANZ’s Apple Pay.

-Today, MediaWorks launched an improved version of its 3Now app, which now features a fresh look and upgraded functionality.
+Today MediaWorks launched a new and improved version of its 3Now app for mobile and tablet including a new look and feel and upgraded functionality.
 We chat to MediaWorks chief information and product officer Tom Cotter about what users and advertisers alike can expect from the revamp.

 2014 was Android’s biggest ever year, with one billion handsets shipped around the world (Apple shipped 193 million and made more on app purchases).
 It has a big focus on growing that number and getting its phones into developing markets.
 So, it’s done the logical thing and embraced the power of animals in advertising as part of its ‘Be together.
 Not the same’ campaign.